 So now we had to go crawling back to the duo happily watching a Marvel movie while eating 2-day-old unrefrigerated pizza and ask for an extension on the lease.
 As long as we promised to never again open our bedroom window to breathe, a rolling week-by-week rent arrangement was agreed upon.

-A desperate search on AirBnb to try and find somewhere near my work in Westminster ensued to no avail so on Monday, the 55min commute to work began for me and continued for Simon.
+A desperate search on AirBnb to try and find somewhere near our workplaces ensued to no avail so on Monday, the 55 minute commute to work began for me and continued for Simon.
 Every day was the same routine; wake up at the newly-considered ungodly hour of 6, power walk past the controversial Breakingviews headlines spanning the buildings of Reuters Plaza and into the sparkly grey chasm of the Jubilee tube, Simon to transfer at Green Park and me at Baker Street.

 🏘️ Flat hunting for two